 \section{Experiments}

-Next, we will verify the feasibility of the framework through experiments.
-In the upcoming experiments, the user will send a text message to the AI agent.
-The agent will then devise a solution by taking into account the user's command, as well as the system's available resources and methods, including AI modules and connected IoT devices.
-Following that, the AI agent will generate an executable script and respond to the user's request based on the outcome of the execution.
+We have verified the feasibility of the framework through experiments.
+In the experiments, the user sends a text message to the AI agent.
+It then formulates a solution by examining the user's command and the system's available resources and methods, including AI modules and connected IoT devices.
+Following that, the AI agent generates an executable script and responds to the user's request based on the execution outcome.

 We deployed the coordinator and AI modules of the system on an edge server.
-The edge server was connected to the same local network as the IoT devices via WiFi and was able to interact with ChatGPT using Open AI's provided APIs.
+The edge server is connected to the same local network as the IoT devices via WiFi and can interact with ChatGPT using OpenAI's APIs.

-The available IoT devices in the system are as follows: \begin{enumerate}[leftmargin=*] \item Security cameras: The cameras were positioned within the room to capture images of the surrounding environment.
-These images were then transmitted to the edge server via the local network.
-For this experiment, we employed three cameras: two were placed at the corners of the room, approximately 2 meters above the ground, while the third camera was mounted on top of a mobile robot. \item Turtlebot mobile robot: The Turtlebot mobile robot can receive target position coordinates through a network connection and autonomously plan paths to navigate within the room, intelligently avoiding obstacles. \item WiFi router: The WiFi router has the capability to regulate the allocation of bandwidth resources to each device and impose restrictions on the maximum network speed of the devices. \end{enumerate} Additionally, the system integrated the following AI modules: \begin{enumerate}[leftmargin=*] \item Object detection model: We employed the YOLO v8 model \cite{jocher_2020_yolov8} to accurately detect various objects in the scene, including people. \item Face recognition model: To identify individuals in the scene, we utilized an open-source project called Face Recognition \cite{recognition}. \end{enumerate}
+The available IoT devices in the system are as follows: \begin{enumerate}[leftmargin=*] \item Security cameras: The cameras are positioned within the room to capture images of the surrounding environment.
+These images are transmitted to the edge server via a local network.
+Our experiment employs three cameras: two placed at the corners of the room, approximately 2 meters above the ground, and the third mounted on top of a TurtleBot mobile robot. \item TurtleBot mobile robot: The TurtleBot mobile robot can receive target position coordinates through a network connection and autonomously plan paths to navigate within the room, intelligently avoiding obstacles. \item WiFi router: The WiFi router can manage bandwidth allocation for each device and enforce restrictions on their maximum network speed. \end{enumerate} Additionally, the system integrates the following AI modules: \begin{enumerate}[leftmargin=*] \item Object detection: We employ the YOLO v8 model \cite{jocher_2020_yolov8} to detect various objects in the scene, including people. \item Face recognition: We use an open-source project called Face Recognition \cite{recognition} to identify individuals in the scene. \end{enumerate}

-\subsection{Scenario 1: Check-in and security}
+\subsection{Scenario 1: Check-in and Security}

-Assuming before a party starts, guests arrive one by one.
-The user sends a message to the AI agent: ``Count the number of people in the room and identify who they are."